obiba/opal-doc/r-user-guide/r.rst

   o <- opal.login(url='https://opal-demo.obiba.org', opts=credentials)

-Probably the most secure authentication method is by using a personal access token (since Opal 2.15).
+The **recommended authentication method is by using a personal access token**: projects and operations can have a token's specific limited scope.
+See :ref:`pat` documentation.

 .. code-block:: r